 The True Price of bread

-As shown in the image below, we found that the Haarlemmer Meer Brood from Bakker van Vessem had a true price of 17 eurocents, compared to 32 eurocents of conventional bread.
+As shown in the image below, we found that the Hollandsch Brood from Bakker van Vessem had a true cost of 7 eurocents, compared to 15 eurocents of conventional bread.
 The difference is explained by two main drivers: transport and chemical fertilizer use.
-Haarlemmer Meer Brood is produced and transported locally within the region thereby avoiding the higher impact of imported bread from other areas.
+Hollandsch Brood is produced and transported locally within the region thereby avoiding the higher impact of imported bread from other areas.
 Further, Bakker van Vessem use less manure fertilizer per hectare to keep the external cost low.

 The delicious line of bread by Bakker van Vessem is now available in 16 stores, and is the first bread that can be bought for the True Price.
 Find out if there is a bakery near you (website is in Dutch).